nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Marks the student as present at the specified `INDEX-s`.
 - The index refers to the index number shown in the Schedule panel (bottom right).
-- The index must be a positive integer. e.g. `1, 2, 3, ...`.
+- The index must be a positive integer. e.g., `1, 2, 3, ...`.
-- The amount paid must be an integer and cannot be negative. e.g. `0, 1, 2, ...`.
+- The amount paid must be an integer and cannot be negative. e.g., `0, 1, 2, ...`.

 Example:
 - `pay 2 40` indicates that the 2nd student in the Schedule panel has paid $40.